Aveek-Saha/blog/content/post/getting-started-with-ionic-vue.md

 {{< figure link="/ionicvue/screenshot2.png" width="200px">}}

-Most of our changes will be in the `./src` folder
+Most of our code changes will be in the `./src` folder.
+As the tutorial progresses from one step to the next, I'll be putting up the entire code, with comments before the lines that have changed from the last step.
+So if you're following along step by step, you can just change those lines

 ### Organizing the Side menu